looeee/discoverthreejs-site/markdown/book/first-steps/camera-controls.md

 ### Update the Controls in the Animation Loop

-Whenever we need to update an object in the loop, we'll use the technique we devised when creating {{< link path="/book/first-steps/animation-loop/#create-the-animation" title="the cube's animation" >}}.
+Whenever we need to update an object in the loop, we'll use the technique we devised when creating [the cube's animation]({{< relref "/book/first-steps/animation-loop#create-the-animation" >}} "the cube's animation").
 In other words, we'll give the controls a `.tick` method and then add them to the `loop.updatables` array.
 First, the `.tick` method:

 {{< code file="worlds/first-steps/camera-controls/src/World/systems/controls.final.js" from="3" to="15" lang="js" linenos="true" hl_lines="12" caption="_**controls.js**_: add controls.tick" >}}{{< /code >}}